razic/okcupid/README.md

-# Okcupid
+# OkCupid

-TODO: Write a gem description
+> OkCupid for your Rubies!

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'okcupid'